The Positives of Capitalism

 In a capitalistic society, the economy is controlled by a free market strategy.
 This means simply, that prices are controlled by supply and demand, and that profit is made as the market will allow.
 Businesses compete with each other and the consumer is offered the largest variety of goods and services at the lowest prices.

-Now in recent months, and especially since our president's inauguration, capitalism has been questioned by a lot of folks both inside and outside the new administration.
+Now in the last several years and since the election of Barak Obama, capitalism has been questioned by a lot of folks both inside and outside the new administration.
 Furthermore, the US, as the largest free market in the world has endured a huge amount of criticism both from her own citizens and those of other nations.
-Now admittedly, there have been a lot of issues with our nation's finances, but is it really as bad as everyone is claiming?
+Now admittedly, there once were a lot of issues with our nation's finances, but the last few years have been some of the best ever.

 Beginnings of Capitalism

 Capitalism and free markets have been around as long as mankind.
 It's no secret, that before civilization, people lived in tribal communities.
 Vestiges of this can still be seen in the aboriginal peoples of Australia or South America.
 When the entire world's population lived like this, there was no currency, or official monetary system.
 People generally lived in their own local area and usually didn't travel much unless a lack of food or something else required it.

 Now there were a few nomadic groups who periodically roamed from one region to another, and these probably started up the trade business.
 Tribes who lived in game rich areas had an abundance of meat and skins, while others were good sources for grain, or fish.
 The nomads were able to establish trade, and make more things (like goods and services) available to the groups that stuck around home most of the time.

 Then at some point, probably early on, someone figured out that gold was something everybody wanted.
 It wasn't good to eat, and you couldn't make a campfire out of it, but the people who didn't have it were willing to trade food or clothing in order to get it.
 And that was the beginning of capitalism.